hydephp/develop/docs/advanced-features/page-models.md

 for your pages, also houses instructions to Hyde on how to parse, process, and render the pages to static HTML.

 In this article, you'll get a high-level overview of the page models, and some code examples to give you a look inside.
-As all good things <sup>(apparently)</sup> comes in threes, we will break down the responsibilities and usages of the important parts.

-### The short version
+## The short version

-In short, page models are classes that acts as blueprints containing instructions for how to parse, process, and render a page, in the form of static properties.
-Each class instance also holds the source data and computed data for the page.
+#### Page models are classes that have two primary concerns:

+1. They act as blueprints containing _static_ instructions for how to parse, process, and, render pages.
+2. Each class _instance_ also holds the page source contents, as well as the computed data.

+#### Other key points:

+- HydePHP, at the time of writing, comes with five different page classes, one for each supported type.
+- You don't construct page models yourself.
+HydePHP does it for you by the [autodiscovery process](autodiscovery).
+- Page models are just PHP classes.
+You can extend them, and you can implement your own.

 ## The Page Model